Nour-EldinAhmed/HelpMEESee/README.md

 Feel free to explore the features and functionalities of the app to provide a seamless and enhanced experience for visually impaired users.

-Note: The Shravan app does not require an internet connection for its core functionality.
-All processing and voice output are done locally on your Android device, ensuring privacy and reliable performance.

-## Customization

-If you wish to use your own models for object detection, you can replace the default models used in the application.
-Place your custom models in the "assets" directory and modify the necessary code accordingly.

 ## Contributing

-Contributions to the Shravan project are welcome.
+Contributions to the HELP ME SEE  project are welcome.
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.

-## Acknowledgments

-The Shravan application is built upon the TensorFlow Lite examples and incorporates various open-source libraries and resources.

-Feel free to customize and enhance the application based on your requirements.